thei0n/config/README.md

 ```

 ## Notes
-Picom config is nothing other than what comes out of the box.
+Picom config is nothing other than what comes out of the box 🙃.